lorenzosinisi/neural_bridge/README.md

    Dog's age is unknown
 ```

-And in a given of a rule you can use insertion statements that translate to WMEs and functions:
+And in a "then" part of a rule you can use insertion statements that translate to WMEs and functions:

 ```
    Lorenzo's surname is "sinisi"